vyscenkoh/Dao-to-invest-nft/README.md

 # Dao-to-invest-nft

 Forewords:
-Most tutorial on web3 fail to provide working example.
-This is become latest node js does not compatible with old hardhat, latest hardhat and etherv6 had change the coding structure, and it is not the best practice to use deprecated library.
-Hopefully this can fill the gap with some of the assumed knowledge missing from tutorial.
+The latest node js does not compatible with old hardhat, latest hardhat and etherv6 had change the coding structure, and it is not the best practice to use deprecated library.
+Hopefully this can fill the gap with some of the assumed knowledge missing from some tutorial.

-Architecture use:
+Library use:
-1. etherv6js (shorter code and easier)
+1. nextjs 15.3  (alternative: vite, ..)
-2. hardhat 2.23 (foundry is harder to use, remix is just too manual)
+2. hardhat 2.23 (alternative: foundry, remix, ..)
 3. solidity 0.8.28
+4. wagmi 2.14 (alternative: window.ethereum, ..)
+5. rainbowkit 2.2 (alternative: web3modal, ..)
+6. viem 2.27
+7. react 19.0
+8. openzeppelin 5.3

 <pre>
 Steps 1:
 #install dependencies as denoted in package.json